sparkfun/SparkFun_GNSSDO/docs/quick_start.md

 === "<H2>:material-usb-port:&nbsp;mosaic-T USB-C</H2>"

-	The mosaic-T has a built-in high-speed USB port which supports Ethernet-over-USB.
+	The mosaic-T has a built-in high-speed USB port which supports Ethernet-over-USB and two additional UART COM ports.
 To take advantage of this interface, you first need to install the Septentrio drivers.

 	<figure markdown>
 	[![USB Connections](./assets/img/hookup_guide/USB_Connections.png){ width="400" }](./assets/img/hookup_guide/USB_Connections.png "Click to enlarge")